Marks: 60

 df.describe(include = ['object']).T

-# missing value check
+are equal# missing value check

 df.isna().sum()